-As described in Section 1.8, it is expected that the red snapper stock would continue to rebuild under the action alternatives despite allowing limited harvest of red snapper.
-Because no fishing would be allowed to occur in 2017, Alternative 1 (No Action) would result in foregone short-term economic benefits to the commercial and recreational sectors.
+As described in Sections 1.7 and 4.1.1, it is expected that the red snapper stock would continue to rebuild under the action alternatives despite allowing limited harvest of red snapper.
+Because no fishing would be allowed to occur in 2018, Alternative 1 (No Action) would result in foregone short-term economic benefits to the commercial and recreational sectors.

-The expected changes in commercial ex-vessel revenue and recreational consumer surplus (CS) relative to the status quo (Action 1 (No Action)) under Alternative 2, Alternative 3, Preferred Alternative 4, and Alternative 5 are provided in Table 4.1.2.1.
-Where applicable, these values are presented as a range, using two sets of projected landings.
-The lower bound is based on predicted landings under the current stock size and the upper bound is based on higher predicted landings that are adjusted for an increased stock size (see Appendix H).
-Here, the status quo for 2017 is that there would be no federal red snapper season for either sector, and thus, no federal landings.
+The expected changes in commercial ex-vessel revenue and recreational consumer surplus (CS) relative to the status quo in 2018 (Alternative 1 (No Action)) under Alternative 2, Alternative 3, Alternative 4, and Alternative 5 are provided in Table 4.1.2.1.
+For the commercial sector, the ex-vessel revenue is presented as a range, using two sets of projected landings.
+The lower bound is based on predicted landings under the current stock size and the upper bound is based on higher predicted landings that are adjusted for an increased stock size (see Appendix N and Appendix O).
 Although some small level of state landings have occurred in recent years during the federal closures, it is not expected that the current action would affect state landings and so they are excluded from this analysis.

-Under Alternative 2, Alternative 3, Preferred Alternative 4, and Alternative 5, it is estimated that ex-vessel revenue would increase, relative to the status quo, by a range of approximately \$177,000 to \$236,000 (2016 dollars; Table 4.1.2.1).
-Under all of these alternatives the season would be open for 87 days from October 6, 2017, through the end of 2017.
-Therefore, all of these alternatives would be expected to have equivalent economic effects on the commercial sector.
+Under Alternative 2, Alternative 3, Alternative 4, and Alternative 5, it is estimated that ex-vessel revenue would increase in 2018, relative to the status quo (Alternative 1 (No Action)), by a range of approximately \$318,000 to \$732,000 (2016 dollars; Table 4.1.2.1)19 Under these alternatives the commercial season would be open for 46 to 176 days in 2018.
+Estimates vary depending on the alternative being examined and the landings assumption used.
 With regard to economic effects on the recreational sector, it is estimated that recreational CS and season length would scale up proportionally to the ACL that is implemented.
-Ranked in order of least to most economically beneficial to the recreational sector, the alternatives are Alternative 1 (No Action), Alternative 2, Preferred Alternative 4, Alternative 3, and Alternative 5.
+The increase in CS relative to Alternative 1 (No Action) is estimated to range from approximately \$1.34 million to \$4.52 million (2016 dollars).20 The recreational season is estimated to be open for 2 to 28 days in 2018.

-18 Only 2012-2014 (the years when commercial harvest of red snapper in federal waters of the South Atlantic was open) were used for average price calculations.
+19 Only 2012-2014 (the years when commercial harvest of red snapper in federal waters of the South Atlantic was open) were used for average price calculations.
 This is to minimize potential bias from misreported landings or variations in the size and quality of state- versus federally-caught fish during fully-closed years.

-19 The estimates of CS are based on a willingness to pay of \$81 for a second fish harvested on a trip (Carter and Liese 2012; 2016 dollars) (Section 3.3.2).
+20 The estimates of CS are based on a willingness to pay \$81 for a second fish harvested on a trip (Carter and Liese 2012; 2016 dollars) (Section 3.3.1).
 An estimate for the first red snapper harvested on an angler trip is not available.
-Given the current one fish per person bag limit and the assumption of diminishing marginal utility per fish harvested, the CS estimate provided may potentially underestimate the true value of allowing for red snapper harvest in 2017.
+Given the current one fish per person bag limit and the assumption of diminishing marginal utility per fish harvested, the CS estimate provided may potentially underestimate the value of allowing for red snapper harvest beginning in 2018.